List of people who have declined a British honour: Life peerage (barony)

-As a part of the House of Lords reform in 1999, members of the royal family who were peers of the first creation were offered life peerages as a pure formality, which would have given them the right to sit in the House of Lords, but nobody seriously expected them to accept, and all declined with the exception of the Earl of Snowdon.
+As part of the 1999 House of Lords reform, members of the Royal Family with first-creation peerages were offered life peerages as a formality.
+While this would have granted them the right to sit in the House, it was widely expected they would decline; ultimately, all did so except for Antony Armstrong-Jones, 1st Earl of Snowdon.
 These included: